 Finally, balance.
 Balancing plays a large role in yoga, but it’s not something that comes naturally to everyone.
 Until you feel confident and strong enough to hold the more difficult poses, use a wall or a chair for support.
 Remember to focus on one spot ahead of you, and try not to be distracted by other people.
 By practicing your yoga regularly, you’ll soon see your balance greatly improve.

-As will any form of physical activity, yoga gets your blood circulating, which is great for your cardiovascular system.
-You'll also notice your muscles building and your body leaning out, making you feel stronger, more toned and more confident.
+As with any form of physical activity, yoga gets your blood circulating, which is great for your cardiovascular system.
+You’ll also notice your muscles building and your body leaning out, making you feel stronger, more toned and more confident.

 The Mental Benefits

 Along with physical improvements, regularly practicing yoga will bring a number of mental benefits to your life.